 - Civil judges cannot interpret parties’ Church’s law that applies to a divorce case.

 - Religious liberties are violated when clergy are criminalized if clergy solemnize religious wedding and don’t make parties sign-up for no-fault divorce marriage and get state marriage license.

 - Religious liberties are violated when a party is forced to undergo divorce proceedings and follow orders to violate religious belief and there is no compelling government interest.

-- Due process is missing; judges force divorce for no-fault grounds based in vague statutes (i.e. irretrievable breakdown, incompatibility).
+- Due process is missing; judges force divorce for no-fault grounds based in vague statutes, where vagueness makes all fair notice lacking in all cases (i.e. irretrievable breakdown, incompatibility).